Touch Typing Programmes

 TIPP10

-In November 2011, TIPP10 won an award at the well-respected Stiftung Warentest in Germany and had asserted itself as the only free software against nine other typing tutors.
+In November 2011, TIPP10 won an award at the well-respected Stiftung Warentest in Germany and asserted itself as the only free software against nine other typing tutors.

 Tipp10